Important information

 Multi-asset investment specialist

-Key takeaways for the quarter ended September 30, 2024
+Key takeaways for the quarter and year ended December 31, 2024

 Market review